SHAARPEC/shaarpec-python-client/README.md

 [![SHAARPEC API screenshot][product-screenshot]](https://www.shaarpec.com)

 This is a Python client for simple access to the SHAARPEC Analytics API.
-Authentication is handled automatically via device flow or authorization code flow.
+Authentication is handled automatically via device flow, authorization code flow, or client credentials flow.
 Authentication can also be disabled if accessing a public Analytics API.

 The SHAARPEC Analytics API provides calculations on the healthcare organization's resources, capacities, clinical outcomes, and much more.
 These results can be accessed via a standard REST API, which is usually protected by the SHAARPEC Identity Server.